-- Voter Registration information and an online application can be found at http://www.sos.ms.gov/elections_voter_info_center.aspx.
+- Voter Registration information and an online application can be found on the Secretary of State website.

 - Results of Disciplinary proceedings concerning crimes of violence or non-forcible sex offenses must be disclosed to the victim upon receipt of written request or to the next of kin via written request if the victim dies.
 Contact the Dean of Student Services and Enrollment Management for more information.